caoyu-yiyue/JDFactors/README.md

 ## Target

-Frankly speaking, the codes do the following works:
+Frankly speaking, the project is considering the nonlinear joint dynamic correlation of the classic 5 factors investment model.
+By modeling it, we can get more returns in the historical investing test.
+And the codes are doing the following work:

 1. An ARMA model for every factor, and finding the best ARMA order by investigating orders from 1 to 10.
 2. ARMA-GARCH model fit for every factor, using the ARMA order selected.